oLd-Y/blog/content/post/Resolving image insert conflict of Hugo and Obsidian.en.md

 image:
 weight: 1
 draft: false
-lastmod: 2024-11-08T08:14:58+08:00
+lastmod: 2024-11-08T09:16:34+08:00
 ---
 I'm using `Hugo` to build my blog and `Obsidian` to locally read notes.
-However, there is a conflict at their rendering of images.
+However, there is a conflict in their rendering of images.

-The hugo achieve all sources from its root, while obsidian vault gets images from its root too (which isn't the same path as hugo's root), and result in the mismatch of the url in an markdown file.
+Hugo accesses all sources from its root, while obsidian vault gets images from its root too (which isn't the same path as hugo's root).
+This result in mismatched URLs in markdown files.

-Luckily, hugo provide a functionality of mounting, which enable remapping a path inner it to another inside path.
-Here is an example of mine to illustrate the solution.
+Fortunately, Hugo provides a mounting functionality that enable remapping paths within the project.
+Here's an example of my solution.

-First of all, I have a hugo project called `blog`, and its directory structure would be something like:
+First, I have a Hugo project called `blog`, with a directory structure like this:

 ```
 blog/
 ├── static/